kamranmuazzam/uloom/documents/questionbank/surgery/I/solved.typ

 Differentials
 + Acute septic arthritis of the knee
 + Cellulitis
-+ Ewing’s sarcoma / osteogenic sarcoma
++ Ewing's sarcoma / osteogenic sarcoma
-+ Bone abscess (Brodie’s abscess)
++ Bone abscess (Brodie's abscess)
 + Hematoma or traumatic periostitis
 ]
 #q[What are the investigations you will propose to evaluate the condition?]